What is the role of the Yorkshire & Humber AHSN?

 “Adopting excellence, creating opportunity for healthcare innovation.”

-This should be The Yorkshire & Humber AHSN is a member organisation acting as an honest broker to build networks and connect people, organisations and technology.
+The Yorkshire & Humber AHSN is a member organisation acting as an honest broker to build networks and connect people, organisations and technology.
 We bring relevant people, organisations and resources together to adopt and spread innovation at pace and scale that benefit citizens, improve NHS cost effectiveness and create economic growth for the region and nationally.

 Key Aims & Benefits